overly-app/.github/profile/readme.md

 ## Credits

 Inspired by Peek AI, but built natively for Mac by Hypackel.
-Special thanks to the open-source community, caffeine, and that one Stack Overflow answer from 2013.
+Special thanks to the open-source community, and that one Stack Overflow answer from 2013.